Namma Veettu Pillai Box Office Collections (3 Weeks): Enters Top 5 List Of 2019!

 Tamil Nadu Box Office (3 Weeks)

 Namma Veettu Pillai has peaked to new heights at the box office.
 According to trade reports, the movie has minted around Rs 54 crore from three weeks of run at the Chennai box office.
-It is now among the top 5 top grossers of Tamil Nadu box office for 2019.
+It is now among the top five top grossers of the Tamil Nadu box office for 2019.

 Other Movies In The Top 5 List

 Ajith Kumar starrer Viswasam, which hit theatres during the Pongal season, leads the pack.
-It is followed by Rajinikanth's Petta, which was also a humungous success.
-Nerkonda Paarvai, which was Ajith's second release of the year, and Kaanchana 3, the summer hit of 2019, are also in the top 5.
+It is followed by Rajinikanth's Petta, which was also a humongous success.
+Nerkonda Paarvai, which was Ajith's second release of the year, and Kaanchana 3, the summer hit of 2019, are also in the top five.

 Meanwhile, Namma Veettu Pillai is continuing its run in a good number of centres in Tamil Nadu.
 A decent performance over the weekend is expected.